workprinond/press-release-finetuning/README.md

 **Efficiency vs. Performance**: Removing ~9% of parameters yielded **~11% training speedup** but cost **~38% increase in test perplexity** and worse Q&A performance.

 **Quality Degradation**: Reduced model's degradation is qualitative—more repetition and less coherent long-form structure—suggesting removed layer played role in maintaining narrative flow.
 The performance decline stems from the hierarchical nature of transformer learning: earlier layers capture fundamental linguistic patterns, middle layers develop abstract representations, and final layers specialize in task-specific refinements.
-Removing the last layer eliminates these critical refinements, leading to a significant quality degradation.
+Removing the last layer eliminates these critical refinements(press-release generation), leading to a significant quality degradation.

 **Practical Implications**:
 - **Choose Original Model** for highest output quality, coherence, and factual grounding